-How Baptists baptize people
+How Baptists Baptize People

 Because Baptist churches are largely independent bodies, how baptisms are performed can vary.
 Nevertheless, the steps below are commonplace in most Baptist churches:

 - A meeting with leadership: When a church announces a date for baptisms, which can happen from once a year to several times a year, it is often accompanied by an invitation to speak with the pastor or another church leader, like an elder.
-At this meeting, the leader has a conversation with the candidate, and perhaps a parent if the candidate is a minor, asking them questions about their faith in Christ and why they want to be baptized.
+At this meeting, the leader has a conversation with the candidate and perhaps a parent if the candidate is a minor, asking them questions about their faith in Christ and why they want to be baptized.

 - The location of baptism: Many Baptist churches have a baptismal in their sanctuary, which is deep enough to fully immerse an adult (more below).
-Baptismals may be in the very front of the sanctuary back behind the pulpit; off to the side yet visible to the congregation; some churches have built theirs below the floor, in which case the floor “lid” is removed when baptisms occur.
-In the summer, it’s not uncommon for Baptist churches to picnic at a park and perform baptisms in creek or river.
+Baptismals may be in the very front of the sanctuary back behind the pulpit, off to the side yet visible to the congregation; some churches have built theirs below the floor, in which case the floor “lid” is removed when baptisms occur.
+In the summer, it’s not uncommon for Baptist churches to picnic at a park and perform baptisms in a creek or river.

 - Interview in the baptismal: The person performing the baptisms is often the pastor, but other pastors on staff, like Youth Pastors, may do so as well.
 From within the baptismal, the pastor asks the person being baptized questions, which often include when they became a Christian and why they want to be baptized.
-Testimony is an important part of believers baptism.
+Testimony is an important part of believers’ baptism.
 (Also see Can a Baptist Be a Godparent?)

-- Immersion: The person performing the baptism will often say something like “Based on your profession of faith in the Lord Jesus Christ, I baptize you in the name of the Father, the Son, and the Holy Spirit” and slowly recline them backwards into the water.
+- Immersion: The person performing the baptism will often say something like “Based on your profession of faith in the Lord Jesus Christ, I baptize you in the name of the Father, the Son, and the Holy Spirit” and slowly recline them back into the water.
 When they are fully immersed, the person performing the baptism raises them back up to a standing position.

 There are multiple reasons why Baptists are convicted to perform full-immersion baptism.